gammaled/guled-investment-group/README.md

 * **Verdict**<br>The test has passed all the criteria and works like planned.

+### Easy To Contact
 **User Story: As a user, I want to be able to easily contact the customer service so I can ask questions for clarification and understand better.**

 * **Plan**<br>The user should be able to easily be able to get in touch with the site owner when they require more information or assistance with anything.

 * **Implementation**<br>A whole section is to be made for a contact form that is easy to find and accessible.

 * **Test**<br>CSS and HTML code are to be validated.
 The link that scrolls to contact form section is manually tested by clicking and accessibility is tested with Lighthouse.
 CSS and HTML validation has shown no errors and manual testing of link to contact section works.
-Accessibility has been rated 100/100 after testing with Lighthouse.
+Accessibility was been rated 97/100 after testing with Lighthouse due to lack of contrast between the 'learn more' and submit buttons, and Changed colour of buttons from Sapphire Blue (#246B94) to International Orange Engineering (#C40B08).

 * **Results**<br>Contact form is easily accessed by clicking on the link or scrolling to it manually and accessible.

 * **Verdict**<br>The test has passed all the criteria and works like planned.

+### Show Credibility of Managers
 **User Story: As a user, I want to be reassured that the company and its investment managers are well qualified and credible in investment management.**

 * **Plan**<br>Create section specifically to show and describe the staff and investment managers of the fund.